Al Jazeera journalist, cameraman killed in Israeli attack on Gaza

 Al Jazeera Arabic journalist Ismail al-Ghoul and his cameraman Rami al-Refee have been killed in an Israeli air attack on the Gaza Strip.

-The strike on Wednesday targeted a car near the Aidia area west of Gaza City, according to initial information.
+The reporters were killed on Wednesday in Shati refugee camp, west of Gaza City, according to initial information.

+They were in the area to report from near the Gaza house of Ismail Haniyeh, the political leader of Hamas who was assassinated in the early hours of Wednesday in Iran’s capital, Tehran, in an attack the group has blamed on Israel.

 Al Jazeera’s Anas al-Sharif, reporting from Gaza, was at the hospital where the bodies of his two colleagues were brought.